ReynotRay/meal_calculator/README.md

-how do you append an item only once? is division correct? should i multiply total value by 0 for reset?

-why is it when you append an item there usually generate a closed one exammple with input
+how do you append an item only once? is division correct? should i multiply total value by 0 for reset? how ot do math like tip and tax why is it when you append an item there usually generate a closed one exammple with input

 clearing items is working but believe value is not resseting.